xjmusic/xjmusic-docs/content/making-xj-music/instruments/instrument-menu/_index.md

 The instrument menu contains a list of all instruments.
 Each instrument contains a configuration, which may affect the music when that instrument is chosen.

-Here you can see the attributes of each Instrument, as well as the memes assigned to it.
+Here you can see the attributes of each instrument, as well as the memes assigned to it.

 ![Instruments](instruments.png)